MaidScientistIzutsumiMarin/tumblrbot/README.md

       - Shows progress and previews the current post.
    1. [Creates examples][Examples] to fine-tune the model from your posts.
       - Filters out posts that contain more than just text data.
-      - Filters out any posts flagged by the [OpenAI] [Moderation API] (optional).
-         - Shows progress and previews the current post.
       - Adds custom user messages and assistant responses to the dataset from the [configured][config] file.
+   1. Filters out any posts flagged by the [OpenAI Moderation API].
    1. [Uploads examples][Fine-Tune] to [OpenAI] and begins the fine-tuning process.
       - Provides cost estimates if the currently saved examples are used to fine-tune the [configured][config] model.
       - Resumes monitoring the same fine-tuning process when restarted.